Glossary

 Challenges and Future Directions

 Despite significant progress since the first industrial robot, challenges remain.
-Operating reliably in unstructured and unpredictable environments, managing computational demands for real-time decision-making (inference latency), ensuring AI safety, and efficient data collection are ongoing areas of research (Challenges in Robotics (Science Robotics)).
-The future points towards increasingly autonomous, collaborative, and intelligent robots, powered by advancements in AI, sensors, and edge AI capabilities, further blurring the lines between the digital and physical worlds, with companies like Boston Dynamics pushing the boundaries.
-The International Federation of Robotics (IFR) tracks global trends in this evolving field.
+Operating reliably in unstructured and unpredictable environments, managing computational demands for real-time decision-making (inference latency), ensuring AI safety, and efficient data collection are ongoing areas of research.
+The future points towards increasingly autonomous, collaborative, and intelligent robots, powered by advancements in AI, sensors, and Edge AI capabilities, further blurring the lines between the digital and physical worlds, with companies like Boston Dynamics pushing the boundaries.
+Continued progress in areas like federated learning and reinforcement learning will be key to unlocking the next generation of robotic capabilities.